-When my Spanish wife and I were living in the United States, it was annoying – even kind of painful – the number of times people would ask her if she or her family was Catholic, or would just assume it.
+When my Spanish wife and I lived in the United States, it was annoying – even kind of painful – the number of times people would ask her if she was Catholic.
 They are not.
 Perhaps one of the biggest (or false) cultural stereotypes about Spain is that people are deeply religious and very Catholic.
 The real story is a bit more complicated.

 First some facts and figures.
-Following the visit of the Pope to Madrid for the Catholic World Youth Day (aka Jornada Mundial de la Juventud (JMJ) back in August 2011), statistics about Spain’s declining Catholicism were readily at hand.
-Only 10 percent of Spain’s youth – between the ages of 15 and 29 – considered themselves ‘practising Catholics’, which didn’t necessarily mean going to church regularly.
+Following the Pope’s visit to Madrid for the Catholic World Youth Day, statistics about Spain’s declining Catholicism were readily at hand.
+Only 10% of Spain’s youth – between the ages of 15 and 29 – consider themselves practicing Catholics.

-About 50% were non-practising Catholics, which from my personal experience means they rarely – if ever – go to church; maybe for Christmas or Easter mass, every now and then.
-I have a lot of friends whose Catholicism seems to be completely limited to baby baptisms and church weddings, a more social faith than religious one.
+About 50% were non-practicing Catholics, which from my personal experience means they rarely – if ever – go to church; maybe for Christmas or Easter mass, every now and then.
+I know many whose Catholicism is only baby baptisms and church weddings, a more social faith than religious one.

-That leaves three out of 10 young Spaniards, or almost a third, who considered themselves ‘non-believers’ or atheists.
-So among the young, Catholicism is a pretty marginal experience in Spain.
+That leaves three out of 10 young Spaniards, or almost a third, who considered themselves non-believers or atheists.
+So among the young, the Catholic religion is a pretty marginal experience in Spain.

 This is not true today.
-Local governments have taken to restoring historic castles, bridges and other heritage sites.
-Today historic centres don’t emit a particular religious feel, and cathedrals in town centres are as likely to have tourists in them as practitioners.
+Local governments have taken to restoring historic castles, bridges, and other heritage sites.
+Today historic centers don’t emit a particular religious feel.
+Cathedrals in town centers are as likely to have tourists in them as practitioners.

 Today, culturally and politically, contemporary Spain is not particularly Catholic.
-Constitutionally, the government is committed to a separation of church and state, though in practice, Catholicism has had a favoured status in history.
+Constitutionally, the government is committed to a separation of church and state.
+In practice, Catholicism has had a favored status in history.
 Catholic politics seep to the surface regularly here.
 For example, there are arguments about abortion (which is legal here) or gay marriage (which is also legal here).

 In this respect, asking if Spain is Catholic is like asking if the US is Christian.
 Saying yes doesn’t do justice to the very significant non-Christian part of its society, but saying no ignores the clearly Christian component to its history and politics.
 Much of what to outsiders would seem like deeply rooted Catholic tendencies, is probably better understood as unconscious vestiges or lingering habits of an earlier Catholic culture: like the widespread (almost ubiquitous) use of biblical names like ‘María’ and ‘José’, or unconscious routine vocabulary such as adiós (meaning ‘goodbye’, but literally translates as ‘to God) and saying Jesús when someone sneezes (the way we say ‘bless you’), although salud (health) is also common.